d-morrison/IntroStatActivities/_book/12-regression.md

 # Inference for Two Quantitative Variables

-## Reading Guide: Inference for slope and correlation
+## Reading Guide: Inference for Slope and Correlation

 ### Section 7.1 and 7.2 (Inference for regression and model conditions) {-}